pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

  Remap a hot key's keystroke.

- *hostKeyID* can be either one returned from :py:func:`registerHotKey`, or found using :py:func:`getNthHotKey`.
+ *hotKeyID* can be either one returned from :py:func:`registerHotKey`, or found using :py:func:`getNthHotKey`.

  Set *vKey* and *flags* as you would with :py:func:`registerHotKey`.